Adopting AI Without Adopting Tech Debt (April 2026)

 What causes tech debt when using AI coding agents?

-Unlike human developers, AI agents don't struggle with deadlines or extra work.
-The primary driver of tech debt in agentic development is misalignment—when multiple agents work with inconsistent context, leading to architectural drift and conflicting implementations.
+AI agents don't struggle with deadlines or extra work.
+The primary driver of tech debt in agentic development is misalignment, where multiple agents work with inconsistent context, causing architectural drift and conflicting implementations.
+Managing context windows with structured markdown, Agent Skills, and monorepos keeps agents aligned.

 How do you manage context windows for AI coding agents?

-Context windows are 200k-500k tokens (500-1250 pages).
-Use markdown files organized by team and hierarchy to ensure consistent context.
-Implement Agent Skills via SKILLS.md files in directories, and use monorepos to keep related code unified.
+Context windows range from 200k tokens in most tools to 1M tokens in Claude Code Opus 4.6.
+Use markdown files organized by team and hierarchy to keep context consistent across agents.
+Implement Agent Skills via SKILLS.md files in directories, and use monorepos so related code stays unified.

 How should team structure change with AI coding productivity?

 With 10x coding speed, teams should be smaller with tighter coordination and larger ownership per engineer.
-Clear system boundaries become more important to maximize autonomy and enable decentralization.
-Service-oriented architectures become practical at much smaller company sizes.
+Clear system boundaries maximize autonomy and support decentralization.
+Service-oriented architectures become practical at much smaller company sizes than before.

 What is MCP and why does it matter for AI adoption?

 MCP (Model Context Protocol) lets AI agents interact with your systems.
-Think of Skills as static websites and MCP servers as dynamic websites of the "agent internet."
-MCP is about a year old and will change significantly, especially after moving to the Linux Foundation.
+Think of Skills as static websites and MCP servers as the dynamic websites of the agent internet.
+MCP moved to the Linux Foundation's Agentic AI Foundation (AAIF) in late 2025, with backing from AWS, Anthropic, Google, Microsoft, and OpenAI.
+The 2026 roadmap focuses on transport scalability, enterprise readiness, and agent communication.

-What are MCP Apps and ChatGPT Apps, and how do they relate to MCP?
+What are MCP Apps, ChatGPT Apps, and Claude Connectors?

-How do you minimize tech debt with emerging AI protocols?
+How do you minimize tech debt with fast-changing AI protocols?

-What AI coding tools work best for reducing tech debt?
+What AI coding tools reduce tech debt in 2026?

-Leading coding agents include Claude Code, OpenAI Codex, Cursor, GitHub Copilot, and Gemini Code Assist.
-Complement with code review tools (CodeRabbit), testing frameworks (Playwright MCP, Chrome DevTools MCP), and security scanners (Semgrep, Snyk, Dependabot).
+Leading coding agents include Claude Code, OpenAI Codex, Cursor, Gemini Code Assist, and OpenCode.
+Claude Code offers up to 1M token context for large codebase analysis.
+Complement with code review tools (CodeRabbit), testing frameworks (sunpeak for MCP Apps, Playwright for E2E), and security scanners (Semgrep, Snyk, Dependabot).